-Our responsibility is to express a conclusion, whether, based on our review, the supplementary information relating to capital adequacy and regulatory liquidity requirements disclosed on pages 24 to 31 inclusive (excluding section 2.3 - Reconciliation of mortgage related accounts on page 27) and in Note 39, is not, in all material respects, disclosed in accordance with Schedule 9 of the Order.
+Our responsibility is to express a conclusion, whether, based on our review, the supplementary information relating to capital adequacy and regulatory liquidity requirements disclosed on pages 25 to 32 inclusive (excluding section 2.3 - Reconciliation of mortgage related accounts on page 28) and in Note 39 of Appendix 1, is not, in all material respects, disclosed in accordance with Schedule 9 of the Order.

-A review of the supplementary information relating to capital adequacy and regulatory liquidity requirements disclosed on pages 24 to 31 inclusive (excluding section 2.3 - Reconciliation of mortgage related accounts on page 27) and in Note 39 in accordance with NZ SRE 2410 (Revised) is a limited assurance engagement.
+A review of the supplementary information relating to capital adequacy and regulatory liquidity requirements disclosed on pages 25 to 32 inclusive (excluding section 2.3 - Reconciliation of mortgage related accounts on page 28) and in Note 39 of Appendix 1 in accordance with NZ SRE 2410 (Revised) is a limited assurance engagement.
 The auditor performs procedures, primarily consisting of making enquiries, primarily of persons responsible for financial and accounting matters, and applying analytical and other review procedures.
-The procedures performed in a review are substantially less than those performed in an audit conducted in accordance with ISAs NZ and ISAs.
-Accordingly we do not express an audit opinion on the supplementary information relating to capital adequacy and regulatory liquidity requirements disclosed on pages 24 to 31 inclusive (excluding section 2.3 - Reconciliation of mortgage related accounts on page 27) and in Note 39.
+The procedures performed in a review are substantially less than those performed in an audit conducted in accordance with ISAs (NZ) and ISAs.
+Accordingly we do not express an audit opinion on the supplementary information relating to capital adequacy and regulatory liquidity requirements disclosed on pages 25 to 32 inclusive (excluding section 2.3 - Reconciliation of mortgage related accounts on page 28) and in Note 39 of Appendix 1.